ecmwf/aviso/aviso-server/admin/README.md

 then communicates the status of the components to the ECMWF monitoring server.

-Install it by
+Install it by, from the main project directory:

 ```
+ % pip install -e aviso-server/monitoring
- % pip install -e server/admin
+ % pip install -e aviso-server/admin
 ```
+The aviso-monitoring package is required by aviso-admin.

 Launch it by: